Magnetic switch - HEMOMATIK

 The non-contact contact distance increases with increased magnetic strength.
 It is worth noting that steel between the poles of the magnet shorts out the magnetic field, while mounting one pole on iron gives approximately 50% stronger magnetic field.

 A heavy-duty component has a long mechanical lifespan.
-The lifespan is dependent on the load, which is why spark extinguishing may be necessary.
+The lifespan is dependent on the load, which is why spark suppression may be necessary.
 The following solutions are commonly used:

 Capacitive load